joshterrell805/OpenIntro_Statistics_Labs/labs/1_Introduction_to_Data/README.md

 # Lab 1: Introduction to Data

+My corresponding reading notes for this lab are at http://joshterrell.com/blog/posts/1471406524

 ## Exercise 1
 How many cases are there in this data set?
 How many variables?
 For each variable, identify its data type (e.g. categorical, discrete).